 This information is about the Northill Global Funds ICAV - Securis Catastrophe Bond Fund.
 Please note that the fund may not be registered in all the jurisdictions set out below.
 Source: Securis Investment Partners LLP, unless otherwise stated.
 Where applicable, unless otherwise noted, performance is shown net of fees, on a NAV to NAV basis.
 This material is confidential and intended solely for the use of the person or persons to whom it is given, or sent, and may not be reproduced, copied or given, in whole or in part, to any other person.
 It is aimed at sophisticated, professional, eligible, institutional and/or qualified investors who have the knowledge and financial sophistication to understand and bear the risks associated with the investments described.
 Nothing contained herein constitutes investment, legal, tax or other advice, nor is it to be solely relied on in making an investment or other decision.
 It is not an invitation to subscribe and is by way of information only.
 Investments should only be made after a thorough reading of the current prospectus, offering memorandum, the Key Investor Information Document ("KIID"), the articles of association and the current annual and semi-annual reports (the "legal documents"), as well as after consulting an independent finance and tax specialist.
 The legal documents can be obtained in hard copy and free of charge from the addresses indicated below.
 This presentation mentions a sub-fund of Northill Global Funds ICAV, registered office at 32 Molesworth Street, Dublin 2, Ireland, an umbrella investment company with variable capital and segregated liability between the sub-funds, incorporated under the laws of Ireland authorised by the Central Bank of Ireland ("CBI") as a UCITS Fund in accordance with Statutory Instrument No. 352 of 2011 (as amended) which has transposed Directive 2009/65/EC into Irish law.
-The Management Company is Northill Global Fund Managers Limited, 32 Molesworth Street, Dublin 2, Ireland.
-Some of the sub-funds may not be registered for sale in all jurisdictions.
-Therefore, no active marketing must be carried out for them.
-Subscriptions will only be received and shares or units issued on the basis of the current fund
+The Management Company is Northill Global Fund Managers Limited, 32 Molesworth Street, Dublin 2, Irelands.
+Some of the sub-funds may not be registered for sale

 The views expressed herein are those of the manager at the time and are subject to change.
 The price of shares may go down as well as up and the price will depend on fluctuations in financial markets outside Securis' control.
 As a result an investor may not get back the amount invested.
 Past performance is not indicative of future performance and reference to a security is not a recommendation to buy or sell that security.
 Holdings and allocations are subject to change.
 Prices quoted refer to accumulation shares, unless otherwise stated.
-Historic data may be subject to restatement from time to time
+Historic data may be subject to restatement from time to time.